Yatoom/my-homelab/README.md

 # Homelab

 ## Host system
-Kubernetes is running on a i7-9700 with 16GB of RAM and 1.5TB of storage.
+Kubernetes is running on an Optiplex 3070 with an i7-9700, 16GB RAM and 1.5TB of storage.

 ### Microk8s
 The cluster is running on microk8s.
 A few things have been directly enabled using `microk8s addons`.